Q: What does the fiduciary do?

 A: In general, yes.
 A professional fiduciary is not for everyone, and incurring professional fiduciary fees may not be logical or prudent in certain situations.
 Our general case minimums by role are as follows:

-- Trustee for Special Needs Trusts: Trust assets of $250,000 or greater
+- Trustee for Special Needs or Irrevocable Trusts (including sub-trusts): Trust net assets of $300,000 or greater.